 Many people learn better by participating in activities.

-The more involved you are during the lecture, the more information you will retain during the course, help you to understand the course material better, and allow you to better engage with fellow classmates.
+The more involved you are during the lecture, the more information you will retain during the course, which helps you to understand the course material better and allows you to better engage with classmates.

 Furthermore, if you feel that you are falling behind, make a point of bringing your professor’s attention to the fact so that you may get the assistance that you need.